 How do I know if I’m depressed enough for counseling?

 This is a question a lot of folks have.
-Here’s how to tell: the main question to ask yourself is, “do my symptoms significantly interfere with my life?”
+Here’s how to tell: the main question to ask yourself is, “do my symptoms significantly interfere with the quality of my life?”
 If they don’t, you may not need to enter counseling.
 If, however, your symptoms cause you a lot of stress, if they impair your ability to do your work or your relationships with other people, or if they flat out make you miserable and you don’t know how to get better, then it may be time to consider counseling.

 What does depression treatment with Jason look like?